choojs/choo-handbook/content/your-first-choo-app/README.md

 // [2, 4, 6]
 ```

 In the context of our application, we are using `map()` to iterate across each animal in our `state.animals` array.
-By passing in our `animal.js` template into `map()`, we can then create a new array of templates that each represent an animal.
+By passing our `animal.js` template into `map()`, we can then create a new array of templates that each represent an animal.
 These are then rendered in place of `${state.animals.map(animal)}`.

 If you look again inside of `animal.js`, you'll see that an `animal` is passed in as an argument each time the exported function is run.
-We are then grabbing the `type`,`x`, and `y` values of the animal currently being iterated on, and returning that new template.
+We are then grabbing the `type`,`x`, and `y` values of the animal currently being iterated upon, and returning that new template.

 If we now look at our application, we should see that a new friend has arrived!